Coop56/awesome-unreal/README.md

 # Awesome Unreal Engine 5

-A curated list of resources for Unreal Engine 5, and during the transition Unreal Engine 4 as well.
-Feel free to send in pull requests for resources that you've used, but please don't remove resources that don't have UE5 content just yet.
+A curated list of resources for Unreal Engine 5.Feel free to send in pull requests for resources that you've used and can recommend!

 ## Official Links